• Skip to primary navigation

 At Thanksgiving time, this Sourdough Stuffing is irresistible—it’s soft on the bottom and crunchy on top.
 It happens to be vegetarian and even vegan if you have guests with special diets.

 For the veggies, these Italian Green Beans add a gorgeous pop of color to the table.
 They’re made on the stovetop, saving precious room in the oven for the rest of the meal.
-Or if you’re a traditionalist, this 4-ingredient Easy Green Bean Casserole always gets rave reviews, as does this Easy Broccoli Casserole.
+Or if you’re a traditionalist, this 4-ingredient Green Bean Casserole always gets rave reviews, as does this Velveeta Broccoli Casserole.

 For the fruit, Cranberry Jell-O Salad is packed with cranberries and apples, and it’s gorgeous to boot.